Name: Sharov Vyacheslav Vladimirovich

 Biography

-On an early January morning in 2026, Vyacheslav Sharov was detained at the checkpoint of the factory where he had worked for 19 years.
-The believer was put behind bars, accused of extremism.
+On an early January morning in 2026, Vyacheslav Sharov was detained at the gates of the factory where he had worked for 19 years.
+The believer was put behind bars, charged with extremism.

 Vyacheslav was born in 1985 in the village of Mayna, part of the town of Sayanogorsk (Republic of Khakassia).
 He has an older brother.
-Their father was from Bashkiria, and their mother came from Altai.
+Their father was from Bashkiria, and their mother from Altai.
 They met in Sayanogorsk, where both had been assigned for work.
 Vyacheslav's mother is a seamstress by profession and worked in a tailor's shop for many years.
-Nowadays she enjoys gardening—growing vegetables and fruit.
+Nowadays she enjoys gardening — growing vegetables and fruit.
 Their father has passed away.
-He was a caring, energetic, and active man who helped his sons choose their future professions.
+He was a caring, practical, and active man who helped his sons choose their future professions.

 Vyacheslav first began studying the Bible with his mother back in the 1990s.
-His interest in the book continued in 2006 when he returned from compulsory military service; around the same time, he began attending Jehovah's Witness meetings.
-Two years later, he was baptized.
+His interest in the book resumed in 2006 when he returned from compulsory military service; around the same time, he began attending meetings of Jehovah's Witnesses.
+He was baptized 2 years later.
 "I began to value my life more," Vyacheslav said about how Bible truth influenced him.
 "For example, I sold my motorcycle and stopped speeding."

 In 2009, Vyacheslav married Marina, whom he had known for many years.
 Marina has worked in real estate for more than 20 years.
 She shares her husband's religious beliefs.
 In 2018, their son was born.

-Vyacheslav enjoys long‑distance running, playing chess, and dreams of learning to play the guitar.
+Vyacheslav enjoys long‑distance running, playing chess, and would like to learn to play the guitar.
 He loves traveling with his wife and son.

 The criminal prosecution has taken a toll on the physical and emotional well‑being of the entire family.
-While held in solitary confinement in a detention center, Vyacheslav was unable to see or call his loved ones.
-His health deteriorated—his blood sugar levels rose, and he began experiencing spikes in blood pressure.
-Vyacheslav's wife also suffered flare‑ups of chronic conditions.
+While held in solitary confinement in the detention center, Vyacheslav was unable to see or call his loved ones.
+His health deteriorated — his blood sugar level rose, and his blood pressure would spike.
+Vyacheslav's wife also suffered flare‑ups of her chronic illnesses.

 Vyacheslav's family and friends deeply empathize with him and provide whatever support they can.
-His relatives and colleagues hope that law‑enforcement authorities will carefully examine the situation and are confident that a fair decision will be made, since they do not believe the believer is guilty of anything.
+His relatives and colleagues hope that law‑enforcement authorities will carefully examine the situation and are confident that a fair decision will be made, since they believe that he is innocent.

 Case History

-Approximately 25 families of Jehovah’s Witnesses in several settlements in Khakassia were searched and their homes were inspected in September 2025.
-A criminal case was initiated against Viktor Timoshchenko, Aleksandr Gorev and Yevgeniy Bagin under an extremist article.
-The men were taken for interrogation to the Investigative Committee in Abakan, where they were detained, and later placed in a pre-trial detention center.
-After three and a half months, the believers were placed under house arrest.
+In September 2025, searches and home inspections were conducted at the residences of about 25 families of Jehovah’s Witnesses in several localities of Khakassia.
+A criminal case under an extremism-related article was opened against Viktor Timoshchenko, Aleksandr Gorev, and Evgeniy Bagin.
+The men were taken for interrogation to the Investigative Committee in Abakan, where they were detained and later placed in a pretrial detention center (SIZO).
+After 3.5 months, the believers were transferred to house arrest.
+Following new searches and detentions in January 2026, three more men — Oleg Zhukov, Vyacheslav Sharov, and Alexey Gorokhov — were placed in SIZO.

 Back to top